Cid974/AwesomeNYTimes/README.md

 ## Decisions regarding the UI/Flow

-As there was no specifications for the UI behavior regarding the listing, but only for the 30 char limit of Article body, I decided to show the title of the article (given freely from API) and show the Article substract with 30 char limit on the details page.
+As there was no specifications for the UI behavior regarding the listing, but only for the 30 char limit of Article body, I decided to show the title of the article (given freely from API) and show the Article substract with 30 char limit on the details page.<br />
 This is something that could easily be adjusted to match UI specifications.

 ### Regarding Pagination

-I wanted to try something different from a table, and given the huge amounts of hits some keywords return, I thought a virtualized table was a good idea.
+I wanted to try something different from a table, and given the huge amounts of hits some keywords return, I thought a virtualized table was a good idea.<br />
-[react-window](https://github.com/bvaughn/react-window) was exactly what I was thinking about.
+[react-window](https://github.com/bvaughn/react-window) was exactly what I was thinking about.<br />
 In hindsight, although I learned a lot from that experience, I probably would have had less trouble overall using a Table.

 ## Options